 Have you been injured on the job or suffered a work-related illness in Illinois?

 Are you struggling to pay your medical expenses and other bills?

-If so, you are entitled to workers’ compensation benefits under state law, and the experienced workers’ compensation attorneys at VanDerGinst Law are here to help.
+If so, you are entitled to workers’ compensation benefits under state law, and the experienced Illinois workers’ compensation attorneys at VanDerGinst Law are here to help.